ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 | 31691/tcp | open  | echo       |
 | 31790/tcp | open  | ssl/unkown |
 | 31960/tcp | open  | echo       |
-- From the challenge description, we know we're looking for a service that "speaks" SSL/TLS **AND** does not send back (echo) whatever we send to it
+- From the challenge description, we know we're looking for a service that "speaks" SSL/TLS **AND** does not send back (echo) whatever we send to it.
+From the 5 services that the nmap scan returned, we see that port 31518 speaks ssl, but also echos back to us.
+That only leaves port 31790 for investigation.